Vector boson scattering and anomalous quartic couplings in final states with $\ell\nu$qq or $\ell\ell$qq plus jets using proton-proton collisions at $\sqrt{s}$ = 13 TeV: The EFT interpretation of ellnuqq and ellellqq VBS data

 Data yields from both the SRs and CRs are incorporated into the likelihood, as described in Section~\ref{sec:strategy} for the $\PZ\PV$ process and in Ref.~\cite{CMS:2021qzz} for the $\PW\PV$ process.

 Systematic uncertainties are accounted for in the ML fit, as detailed in Section~\ref{sec:zvsystematics} for the $\PZ\PV$ channel and in Ref.~\cite{CMS:2021qzz} for the $\PW\PV$ channel.
 The primary sources of uncertainty in the measurement of the VBS $\PW\PV$ process include the statistical uncertainty of the data, the limited size of simulation samples, and uncertainties in background normalization.
 Among the theoretical uncertainties, the most significant arises from the choice of renormalization and factorization scales in the MC simulation of events.
 In the combination of the two channels, all background normalization uncertainties are uncorrelated, whereas the other experimental uncertainties are correlated.
 The theoretical uncertainties associated with parton shower modeling and PDF uncertainties are also treated as correlated between the two channels.
-In contrast, the uncertainties related to the choice of renormalization and factorization scales in the MC simulation are treated as correlated for processes common to both channels.
+Similarly, each uncertainty related to the choice of renormalization and factorization scales in the MC simulation is treated as correlated when being applied across processes that are common to both channels.

 No significant deviations from the SM predictions are observed, as can be seen in Figures~\ref{fig:postfit_MVV_EFT_ZV_RunII} and~\ref{fig:postfit_MVV_EFT_WV_RunII} for the $\PZ\PV$ and $\PW\PV$ channels, respectively.